awsdocs/aws-codecommit-user-guide/doc_source/getting-started.md

 1. Follow the instructions in [For HTTPS users using Git credentials](setting-up-gc.md)  to generate and supply the credentials of the IAM user\.

-   If you want to use SSH, follow the instructions in [SSH and Linux, macOS, or Unix: Set up the public and private keys for Git and CodeCommit](setting-up-ssh-unixes.md#setting-up-ssh-unixes-keys-unixes) or [SSH and Windows: Set up the public and private keys for Git and CodeCommit](setting-up-ssh-windows.md#setting-up-ssh-windows-keys-windows) to set up the user with public and private keys\.
+   If you want to use SSH, follow the instructions in [SSH and Linux, macOS, or Unix: Set up the public and private keys for Git and CodeCommit](setting-up-ssh-unixes.md#setting-up-ssh-unixes-keys-unixes) or [Step 3:  Set up the public and private keys for Git and CodeCommit ](setting-up-ssh-windows.md#setting-up-ssh-windows-keys-windows) to set up the user with public and private keys\.

 1. Run git pull\.
 The following error should appear: